 Infrared cameras are cameras which are sensitive to infrared light.
-Cameras for different spectral regions are available, which differ substantially in terms of performance (e.g. resolution, responsivity and frame rate) and application areas.
+Cameras for different spectral regions are available, which differ substantially in terms of performance (e.g. image resolution, responsivity and frame rate) and application areas.
 In the following sections, we distinguish near-infrared cameras and mid- or long-wave infrared cameras.

 Infrared cameras may or may not be sensitive to visible and ultraviolet light.
 Often, they include an optical filter which transmits only infrared light, so that sensitivity to unwanted wavelengths is avoided.

 Typically, infrared cameras do not provide spectral information, but only intensity values for their pixels.
 This is in contrast to photo cameras, for example.
 When colorful images from infrared cameras are presented, these usually contain false colors, which only encode intensity values.
 However, there are also infrared cameras for multispectral imaging or hyperspectral imaging, which typically require a more sophisticated setup, e.g. with dispersive optics and a line scanner.

 Due to the smaller band gap energy of InGaAs, optimum performance in terms of dark current and noise is achieved only at low temperatures; therefore, such as sensor chips are often equipped with a thermoelectric (Peltier) cooler.
 Unfortunately, that substantially increases the electricity consumption, and the housing often needs to be optimized in terms of heat dissipation, e.g. with cooling fins.

-The required imaging optics do not substantially differ from those for visible cameras, since it is not difficult to find optical glasses with high transmission in that wavelength region.
+The required imaging optics do not substantially differ from those for visible cameras, since it is not difficult to find optical glasses with high transmittance in that wavelength region.
 Essentially, one only requires adapted anti-reflection coatings and achromatic lenses.

 Near-infrared cameras are often used for inspection purposes.
 For example, they are used for the inspection of semiconductor wafers, solar cells and various other industrial products, also for agricultural goods like wheat and fruit.
 Laser beam profilers are another example.